 Click File New New From Excel Workbook

-Locate the file which contains that tasks that you will be bringing into the schedule, click on it and click “Open”
+Navigate to the Excel file that contains the tasks to be imported into the schedule, click Open

-The MS Project Import Wizard will start running – Click Next
+Project 2010 Import Wizard will start running – Click Next

-Select whether to use a new map which you will create or an existing MS Project import map.
+Select whether to use a new map that will be created or an existing Project import map.
 For this example we will create a new map.
-Click on the radio button next the New Map and click “Next”
+Click the radio button next the New Map and click Next

-The import can start a new project file, append to the end of an existing project file or merge the data using a merge field.
+Import can start a new project file, append to the end of an existing project file or merge the data using a merge field.
 In this example we will create a new project schedule.
-Click on “As a new project” and click “Next”.
+Click As a new project and click Next.

-When the data is brought into MS Project, is the data to be mapped to the Task fields, Resource fields or Assignment fields.
-Click on “Tasks”.
+When the data is brought into Project 2010, select if the data is to be mapped to the Task fields, Resource fields or Assignment fields.
+Click Tasks.

-If the file you are importing from contains header or title information, click “Import includes Headers”.
+If the originating Excel file contains header or title information, click Import includes Headers.
 The system will remove this row (the first line only) as the header row.
-Click “Next”
+Click Next

-The Task Mapping form will be used to view some of the data and map which Excel fields will be imported into which MS Project 2010 fields.
-Pull down the values in the “Select Sheet Name” option and select the sheet name in Excel which contains the data to be imported.
+The Task Mapping form will be used to view some of the data and map which Excel fields will be imported into which Project 2010 fields.
+Pull down the values in the Select worksheet name option and select the sheet name in Excel that contains the data to be imported.
 After the choice has been made, the data from the sheet will be available for viewing.

-In the example above, the duration field from the Excel Workbook was able to be automatically mapped to the duration field in MS Project.
+In the example below, the duration field from the Excel Workbook was able to be automatically mapped to the duration field in Project 2010.
 However, the Task Name field could not find a match.
-The correct field name for the task name field in MS Project is “Name”.
-Click on the red error message “not mapped” and select the field name of “Name”.
-Repeat for other fields you would like to import.
-All fields are not required during the import process so you can pick and choose which ones are appropriate for importing to the schedule.
-Click “Next” to continue after all columns are mapped.
+The correct field name for the task name field in Project 2010 is “Name”.
+Click the red error message (not mapped) and select the field name of Name.
+Repeat for other fields to be imported.
+Not all fields are required during the import process which allows the user to pick and choose which ones are appropriate to the schedule.
+Click Next to continue after all columns have been mapped.

-The next step will give you the option to save the map for future reuse.
-If you feel you want to skip saving the map, click “Next”.
-If you would like to save the map, click on “Save Map”.
-If you chose to save the map you will be requested to give it a name.
-You will also have the option to go to the organizer.
+The next step offers the option to save the map for future reuse.

+To skip saving the map, click Next.

+To save the map, click Save Map and give the map a name.
+An option will be available to use the Organizer to copy the import map into the Global.mpt and save it for future use.
+The Organizer will be discussed in Module 10.
 Click Finish to start the import.

-The new MS Project schedule will open with the columns imported.
+The new Project 2010 schedule will open with the columns imported.

 Creating a Project from a SharePoint Task List

-Another option is to import a task list that is on a Sharepoint site.
-To be able to import the tasks, you must have permission to the access the Sharepoint site and the URL path to insert into the form to direct MS Project where to find the task list.
+Project 2010 Professional allows for creating a new project by importing a task list from a SharePoint site.
+The user must have appropriate permissions to the access the SharePoint site and the URL path to insert into the form directing Project 2010 Pro to the location of the task list.

-To import tasks from a Sharepoint task list into MS Project:
+To import tasks from a SharePoint task list into Project 2010 Professional:

-Click on File New New from Sharepoint Task List
+Click File New New from SharePoint Task List

-Enter the URL in the form as shown above.
-Then validate the URL.
-You will be given a list of all the task lists included in the Sharepoint site.
+Enter the URL in the form as shown above and click Validate URL.
+A list of all the task lists included in the SharePoint site will be displayed.
 Select the appropriate list and click OK.

-The list will be imported from the Sharepoint site.
+The list will be imported from the SharePoint site.

-NOTE: I don’t have the ability to test this --
+NOTE: –this is Pro only – Rolly should add a screen shot here.

 Importance of Naming Standards